One of the most frequent pain points for qualitative researchers?

 Cons of Manual Qualitative Data Analysis

-While Thematic Analysis is really powerful, as we know—it has 4 major drawbacks:
+While manual thematic analysis is really powerful, as we know—it has 4 major drawbacks:

 1. It’s very time-consuming: If your research has a deadline in place, manual coding is a lot to take on.
 For academic projects with longer timelines, there should be room for it.
 But if you’re working at a company or agency—you have a few days or weeks to turn insights around.